shorthills-ai/llama_index/CONTRIBUTING.md

 **Interface**:

 - `load_data` takes arbitrary arguments as input (e.g. path to data), and outputs a sequence of `Document` objects.
 - `lazy_load_data` takes arbitrary arguments as input (e.g. path to data), and outputs an iterable object of `Document` objects.
-This is a lazy version of `load_data`, which is useful for large datasets.
+This is a lazy version of `load_data`, which is useful for handling large datasets.

 > **Note**: If only `lazy_load_data` is implemented, `load_data` will be delegated to it.